EnigmaCurry/blog.rymcg.tech/content/blog/k3s.md

    apt-get update -y
    apt-get install -y curl
    ```
- * Assign your ssh key
+ * Assign your workstation's ssh client key to the droplet, to allow remote
+   management.
- * Confirm details and create the droplet.
+ * Confirm the details and finalize the droplet creation.
  * From the DigitalOcean platform, [create a
    firewall](https://cloud.digitalocean.com/droplets/new):